 Figure 1.
-Polarization-resistance potential versus current curve pattern obtained from stainless steels-316 sample immersed in a nitric-acid medium : (a). pH = 0.4 (b). pH = 0.522 (c). pH = 0.7 (d). pH = 1.0

-The potentiodynamic curves would display the following general pattern: initially the samples are cathodic, because of cathodic protection process initiated by the anticorrosion elements, and in this potential range and up to its free corrosion potential (E{corr}), the current will concurrently decrease.
+Polarization-resistance potential versus current curve pattern obtained from stainless steels-316 sample immersed in a nitric-acid medium : (a). pH = 0.4 (b). pH = 0.522 (c). pH = 0.7 (d). pH = 1.0 and in this potential range and up to its free corrosion potential (E{corr}), the current will concurrently decrease.
 The free corrosion potential is the scale which eventually determines the virtual equilibrium condition; now for this particular condition the alloy would experience deliberate corrosion without any external interference in the form of additional input of potential.
-After the free-corrosion potential must be steadily increased, which in turn causes the corrosion current to increase to generate corrosion in the sample.
+After the free-corrosion potential has been reached, then to generate the corrosion process in the sample, the overall potential must be steadily increased, which in turn causes the corrosion current to increase to generate corrosion in the sample.
 The free corrosion-potential is an indicator whether a sample immersed in a corrosion-medium is easy or difficult to corrode; the higher the free corrosion potential, the more difficult it is for a sample to experience corrosion.